danmbrown/city-of-whispers/Playbooks/Apparatus.md

 ### An Eye on the Machine
 *(Alternate Attribute)*

-When you Appraise Circumstances you may roll with Network.
+When you put your Ear to the Ground you may roll with Network.

 ### The Big Picture

 ### Another Move